AliKheirAbdi/Gitsearch/README.md

 akheirali(@)gmail.com
 # Project Description

-An angular Git-search application where users can search through using their git user names and a list of their public repositories is generated.
+A website where users may enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.
+A person can also search for repositories.
 The application uses the github API to access this information.
 By default, the application displays my git hub details; i.e, name and a list of my github repositories.
 ## Technologies used

 * Typescript